synamaxmusic/star-rider-notes/README.md

 His notes has proven to be extremely helpful with these new findings.

+Shout out to Sean Riddle as well for his very useful [Williams GFX Ripper](http://www.seanriddle.com/ripper.html) program, which allows me to view these sprites outside of the game (albeit with incorrect colors).
+Star Rider uses 16-bit colors, whereas earlier Williams game use just 8-bit color palettes.
+The only Star Rider sprite that displays correctly with this program is the Sinistar easter egg since it uses the same color palette from the original game.

 ----

 There are several tables in the ROMs that organize the insane amount of sprites this game has.
 The program uses a paging system to access all the different roms: